jerodsanto/blog/content/jokes.md

 Where in the world is Charmin, San Diego?
 {{< /reveal >}}

-I was ticketed for speeding reading yesterday...
+I was ticketed for speed reading yesterday...

 {{< reveal "About that" >}}
 I’d tell you the whole story, but it all happened so fast